Over a century of working for animals

 2015: SPCA Malta joins the EU Cat & Dog Alliance.

 2015: SPCA Malta stops intakes temporarily to reduce the number of animals housed in line with international trends that showed a positive outcome.
-This enable SPCA Malta to focus on the animals’ quality of life better and increase efforts to rehome some of the animals that had been at the center for over 7 years.
+This enables SPCA Malta to focus on the animals’ quality of life better and increase efforts to rehome some of the animals that had been at the centre for over 7 years.

 2016: SPCA Malta goes through a re-branding exercise, becoming MSPCA.

 2017: MSPCA makes a number of significant changes to its Rehoming Center in Floriana in line with international standards of animal care to improve the welfare of animals and chances of adoption.

 2021: MSPCA changes strategy from a Rehoming Centre to becoming a professional animal welfare organisation with a team focusing on campaigns, education, wellbeing and animal rights.